Grammy Award for Song of the Year: Achievements

 John Lennon, Paul McCartney, Lionel Richie, Diane Warren, Max Martin, Billie Eilish, H.E.R, Finneas O'Connell, Taylor Swift, and Jack Antonoff are the only songwriters to receive nominations for Song of the Year in three consecutive years, with Eilish and O’Connell achieving it twice.

 The song "Nel blu, dipinto di blu (Volare)", winner in 1959, written by Domenico Modugno and performed in Italian, is the only foreign-language song to win this award, although the 1967 winner "Michelle" penned by Lennon–McCartney for The Beatles to perform, has a critical part of its lyrics in French.
 “Despacito” and “DTMF” are the only primarily spanish language songs to be nominated.

 The Ernest Gold song "Theme of Exodus", which won in 1961, is the only instrumental song to ever receive this award.
-"Lose Yourself" by Eminem was the first rap song to be nominated while "This is America" by Childish Gambino and "Not Like Us" by Kendrick Lamar are the only ones to ever win the award.
-“Poker Face” and “Abracadabra” by Lady Gaga are the only dance songs to be nominated.
+"Lose Yourself" by Eminem was the first rap song to be nominated while "This Is America" by Childish Gambino and "Not Like Us" by Kendrick Lamar are the only ones to ever win the award.
+“Poker Face” by Lady Gaga, “Break My Soul” by Beyoncé and “Abracadabra” by Gaga are the only dance songs to be nominated.
 “A&W” by Lana Del Rey was the first alternative song to be nominated.

 The first and only tie in this category in Grammy history took place in 1978, when both Barbra Streisand's & Paul Williams' "Evergreen (Love Theme from A Star Is Born)" and Joe Brooks' "You Light Up My Life" won the award.

 The first time in Grammy history that two different songs with the same title have been nominated in this category happened with "Hello" written by Lionel Richie in 1985 and "Hello" by Adele & Greg Kurstin in 2017.

 The song with the most writers to win this award is "That's What I Like", which won in 2018 with eight writers.
 The song with the most writers nominated in this category is "Peaches", which had 11 co-writers nominated for the 2022 ceremony.